drblue9001/blockchain-backpack/part1.md

 }
 ```

 They can't modify it themselves as they don't have the `AddAttributesToItem` permission, so how would they apply paint (among other things) to their items?
-Every item has an owner, but it also has an `unlocked_for` user, a person or contract that can act as an item's owner:
+Every item has an owner, but it also has an `unlocked_for` user, a person or contract that can temporarily act as an item's owner:

 ```
 contract Backpack {